artist statement

 Artist Statement

-Implementing a mechanism of survival is not a safe feeling; it is one of risk and uncertainty and maybe just barely making it.
+Implementing a mechanism of survival is not a safe feeling; it is one of risk, uncertainty and maybe just barely making it.
 The solo nature of this work and many of my pieces reflect my extreme independence as a trauma response.
-It contains a longing for trust in the universe, in humanity and political systems to help and protect when needed.
+It contains a longing for trust in the universe, in humanity and political systems to equitably help and protect when needed.